carjed/mutif-browser/README.md

 * When switching between categories, plot briefly shows a blank panel.
 This only occurs if rows from the table are selected--seems to be due to incorrect clearing of data when reactive dropdown for category selection is changed
 * Mouse clicks sometimes fail to select a cell, especially near borders.
 * Hovering sometimes returns garbled info for multiple cells
+* in narrow windows, the data tables are outside of the frame

 ### Features under development:
 * Dynamically updated stats summary for selected motifs